hiddenSymmetries/simsopt/README.md

 Simsopt is able to optimize any python object that has a `get_dofs()` function and a `set_dofs()` function.
 The overall objective function can be defined using any function, attribute, or @property of such an object.
-Optimizable objects can depend on other optimizable objects, so objects be part in an optimization even if they do not directly own a function that is part of the overall objective function.
+Optimizable objects can depend on other optimizable objects, so objects can be part of an optimization even if they do not directly own a function that is part of the overall objective function.

 ## Specifying functions that go into the objective function